alamgirqazi/blog/muftimenk.md

 <p class="message">
 It's never about material stuff, wealth, fame.
 It's always about the heart.
-The Almighty looks NOT at how you look but what's in your heart
+The Almighty looks NOT at how you look but what's in your heart.
 </p>
 <br>